 2# 127.0.0.1 host.docker.internal

 We need to send messages into the input Kafka topic before executing the pipeline.
-Input text message can be sent by executing a Kafka text producer - python utils/faker_gen.py
+Input messages can be sent by executing the Kafka text producer - python utils/faker_shifted_gen.py

 .